 Follow this link to print out copies of the four safety questions for science labs to use with your students.

 The Science Lab Safety worksheet may be used to help you and your students put the answers to the four safety questions in writing.
+It can also be found in course student books.

 FAQs about Safety: Check here for answers to some of the questions we hear most about safety in the Science classroom